 ASTALDI GROUP places Sustainability among the values at the base of its own business model and business development.
-Sustainability is one of the founding principle of the Group’s Code of Ethics, a generating-value asset, a challenge to be tackled to constantly improving competitiveness as well.
-A path which ASTALDI GROUP undertakes daily through the construction of high-quality, state-of-the-art works.
+Sustainability is a founding principle of the Group’s Code of Ethics, a value-generating asset, and a challenge to be tackled in order to constantly improve competitiveness.
+This is a path which ASTALDI GROUP undertakes daily through the construction of high-quality, state-of-the-art works.

-In order to support such commitment, ASTALDI GROUP further developed its own business model with the purpose of an increasingly deeper integration of Sustainability into Group’s strategies, processes and activities.
+In order to support such a commitment, ASTALDI GROUP has developed its own business model to further integrate Sustainability into the Group’s strategies, processes and activities.

-commitments and targets the Group’s Sustainability Model is based on, set down into the “ASTALDI’s Sustainability Policy” document, are:
+The commitments and targets which the Group’s Sustainability Model is based on, set out in the “ASTALDI’s Sustainability Policy” document, include:

 - Construction of works improving life: infrastructures we build increase areas’ competitiveness and attractiveness and, indirectly, the social wellbeing of the people who live there;

-- Pursuit a Value-based approach as a shared asset: linking Group’s success and social progress drives to a tangible increase of Areas’ wellbeing produced by the Group’s achievements of economic results;
+- Pursuit of a Value-based approach as a shared asset: linking the Group’s successes and social progress drives to tangible improvements to the quality of life in affected areas, thanks to the Group’s economic achievements;

 - Promotion and pursuit of employees’ wellbeing through health and life protection programmes in the workplace, but also of the development of skills and knowledge;